lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Step 2.
 Explore the properties of a population of TNOs
 ======================================================

-**2.1.**  Now isolate the population of Transneptunian Objects and further explore their properties.
+**2.1.**  Now isolate the population of transneptunian objects and further explore their properties.
 To study the properties of a larger sample of TNOs, return to the ADQL query interface by clicking on "DP0.3 Catalogs" tab, and clicking on "Edit ADQL" button.

 **2.2.**  Clear the ADQL query, and execute the query below, which is simiar to the one in Step 1.2 but includes only objects at ``a`` > 30.1 au.